housecurve/housecurve.github.io/docs/usage/measurement_process.md

 * Try [external stimulus](https://housecurve.com/docs/usage/connecting.html#external-stimulus) instead of wireless/wired connections.
 Playing the test signal on repeat may help with buffering issues.

 ## Low measurement coherence
-After the chirp is detected, HouseCurve records the [sweep](#measurement-process) as it is played by the audio system.
+After the chirp is detected, HouseCurve records the sweep sound as it is played by the audio system.
 If the recorded sweep has a very low signal to noise ratio, HouseCurve will abort the measurement.
 If this happens, check the following:

 * Ensure the audio system or iPhone/iPad volume is set to a normal listening level.
 You should be able to clearly hear the sweep, but it does not need to be loud.
 * Take steps to reduce background noise.
 HouseCurve works best when measurements are taken from a quiet listening area.